Knuth-Programming-Hub/KLE-bot/CONTRIBUTING.md

 2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request one of the reviewer to merge it for you.
+4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request one of the reviewers to merge it for you.